Advice Independent Living, Assisted Living

 • Respite Care

 However, those categories are just the Benchmark approach.
-Though we’ve provided an overview of types of care, no two home care or hospice agencies are alike.
-No two assisted living or LifeCare communities are alike.
+Though we have provided an overview of types of care, no two home care or hospice agencies are alike.
+No two Assisted Living or Lifecare communities are alike.
 Universal descriptions of each category are nearly impossible.

 To feel confident in your options, please be sure to ask questions and read all the fine print before choosing a setting or service provider.

-Step 2: Ask for Recommendations to Find Senior Care
+Step 2: Ask for Recommendations to Find Senior Living Options

-Because finding senior care isn’t always straightforward, ask for help.
-Ask neighbors, friends, colleagues, and health care providers who know about senior care for their recommendations.
+Because finding senior living 0ptions is not always straightforward, ask for help.
+Ask neighbors, friends, colleagues and healthcare providers who know about senior care for their recommendations.
 Social workers and hospital discharge planners can also provide suggestions of care agencies or senior living communities in the area.

-Word-of-mouth referrals can give you a strong starting point, or help you narrow down the results you find online — especially if the feedback is coming from a person who shares similar values and standards.
-Use the resources around you for a real-life perspective on senior care options.
+Word-of-mouth referrals can give you a strong starting point or help you narrow down the results you find online—especially if the feedback is coming from a person who shares similar values and standards.
+Use the resources around you for a real-life perspective on senior living options.

 Step 3: Get More Details Online

-With these recommendations in hand, go online and find out if the communities you’ve heard about match up to your needs.
+With these recommendations in hand, go online and find out if the communities you have heard about match up to your needs.
 For instance, check if they:

 • Are in a desired location